 Pawpaw is toxic to some cancer cells, but such effects have not been shown in humans.

-The major components of Pawpaw are compounds known as acetogenins.
+The major components of pawpaw are compounds known as acetogenins.
 They prevent the cell from making ATP, an important energy source.
-In lab studies, the extract was shown to kill cancer cells that were resistant to commonly used chemotherapy drugs such as Adriamycin, and appear to be more toxic to cancer cells than to normal cells.
-However, this has not been shown in humans.
-The plant extract is used in anti-lice shampoo and in pesticides.
+In lab studies, the extract killed cancer cells resistant to commonly used chemotherapy drugs such as adriamycin.
+It also appeared to be more toxic to cancer cells than to normal cells.
+However, studies on these effects have not been conducted in humans.

 Pawpaw extract has been shown to be effective as an anti-lice shampoo.

-Studies have not evaluated Pawpaw’s ability to kill parasites.
-There is laboratory-based evidence that attribute this ability to other closely related plants.
+Studies have not evaluated pawpaw’s ability to kill parasites.
+There is laboratory-based evidence that attribute this ability to other closely-related plants.

-There are several Web sites that promote pawpaw as an effective treatment for cancer.
+- There are several Web sites that promote pawpaw as an effective treatment for cancer.
 However, there is very little scientific evidence to support such claims.

-Asimina triloba, commonly known as Pawpaw, is native to North America and has edible bean-shaped fruits.
+Asimina triloba, commonly known as pawpaw, is native to North America and has edible bean-shaped fruits.

-Acetogenins, the active constituents of Pawpaw fruit, inhibit Complex I of the electron transport chain and NADH oxidase, a protein in the plasma membrane (1).
+Acetogenins, the active constituents of pawpaw fruit, inhibit Complex I of the electron transport chain and NADH oxidase, a protein in the plasma membrane (1).
 With the decrease in regenerable NAD, the ATP levels drop, leading to subsequent cell death by apoptosis.

-Annonacin, a major ingredient of Pawpaw fruit, and the crude fruit extract were shown to be toxic to cortical neurons (10).
+Annonacin, a major ingredient of pawpaw fruit, and the crude fruit extract were shown to be toxic to cortical neurons (10).